Generic Name: Tamoxifen Solution (ta MOKS i fen)

 - A burning, numbness, or tingling feeling that is not normal.

-- Liver problems have rarely happened with Soltamox (tamoxifen solution).
-Sometimes, this has been deadly.
+- Rarely, liver problems have happened with Soltamox (tamoxifen solution).
+This includes some cases of liver cancer.
+Sometimes, liver problems have been deadly.
 Call your doctor right away if you have signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.